Giftezra/time-tracker/README.md

 ## Technologies Used

 - Frontend: React.js
-- Backend: Node.js
+- Backend: Django
-- Database: MongoDB
+- Database: SQLite for local development and PostgreSQL for production
+- Messaging: Firebase for Android and Apple Push Notifications for iOS
 - Authentication: JWT

 ## Contributing